Wintellect/MSLearn/Introduction to Python/includes/1-create-an-azure-notebook.md

 ### Exercise: Creating a Notebook to Import Airport Data

 **Step 1.** Open a web browser and browse to [https://notebooks.azure.com](https://notebooks.azure.com).
-Log in with your Microsoft account (or create a Microsoft Account)
+Log in with your Microsoft account

 [Screenshot of Microsoft Account Login]